 - The brake pad warning lights and if brake pads or discs are missing.

 - Reverse lights and headlight washers (on vehicles first used from 1st September 2009).

 - Daytime running lights (on vehicles first used from 1st March 2018).

-4) Some Vintage Cars Will Be Exempt
+4) Some Vintage Cars Are Exempt

-Vehicles that are more than 40 years old and without any substantial changes will not need an annual MOT.
+Vehicles that are more than 40 years old and without any substantial changes don’t need an annual MOT.
 The Department for Transport says that this is due to vintage car owners usually taking good care of their vehicles, and the fact that they are not driven regularly enough to require an annual MOT.

-You won’t have to apply to stop getting an MOT, but each time you tax your vehicle (whether you pay a fee or not), you’ll have to declare it meets the rules for not needing an MOT.
+You don’t have to apply to stop getting an MOT, but each time you tax your vehicle (whether you pay a fee or not), you’ll have to declare it meets the rules for not needing an MOT.